 Triphala is a mild but effective laxative that has the unique ability to scrape old toxins and undigested material from the small crevices within the large intestine.
-Triphala has been used for millenia in India as a daily colon cleanser and rejuvenative.
+It has been used for millennia in India as a daily colon cleanser and rejuvenator.

 They flush all the toxins that have now been brought into it from the peripheral tissues.
 This is another element that sounds strange to some Westerners until they realize how easy and important it is to do it.